Planning and Building Control

 The Department of Environment, Food and Agriculture's Planning and Building Control Directorate has a wide role to play toward the aesthetic value and built structure of the Isle of Man.

-Planning & Building Control has a positive and proactive role to play in building a dynamic and growing economy which also offers opportunities for all, whilst maintaining and building on the high quality of life enjoyed by our community, ensuring the efficient and responsible use of land, environmental and other physical resources and infrastructure.
+Planning and Building Control has a positive and proactive role to play in building a dynamic and growing economy which also offers opportunities for all, whilst maintaining and building on the high quality of life enjoyed by our community, ensuring the efficient and responsible use of land, environmental and other physical resources and infrastructure.
 The aim is to create attractive and sustainable 'places' and an economy achieving long term growth, whilst improving the quality of life in the Isle of Man, by promoting the delivery of high quality development on the ground at appropriate locations which in turn creates vibrant and liveable places, which appeal to entrepreneurs and business and contribute to a more economically, socially and environmentally sustainable society.
 In doing so, this will be delivered within the context of the substantive planning policy framework of the Tynwald approved Development Plan under the Town and Country Planning Act 1999.

 The Directorate's most recognised responsibility is to regulate all built development across the Island by monitoring all 14 Parishes (managed by 22 local authorities) with regards to planning permission, and for all island Building Control with exception to the local authorities Douglas and Onchan.
 The Directorate has wider functions as it is also responsible for recognition and protection of buildings of architectural merit and works with the Cabinet Office to designate areas worthy of conservation.

 The assessment of all planning applications is governed by long established planning legislation, policies and procedures which have evolved on the Island over 70 years of application.